MSchatzUW/CMAP_docs/user_guide/API_ref/pycmap_api/data_retrieval/pycmap_match_cruise_track_datasets.rst

 -  ±5 meters vertical tolerances when matching with 'NO3'.

 Note that the Pisces dataset has several depth levels between surface and 5 m.
-The spacing between the depth levels is not have uniform.
+The spacing between the depth levels is not uniform.